Car oil and filters

 Many newer engines use a cartridge filter instead of a spin-on design.
 Always note the location of the O-ring as you remove the cap and replace it with the new O-ring in the filter box.
 Lube the O-ring with oil, and use a torque wrench set to the manufacturer’s specifications to tighten the cap.

-Mark the contact position when istalling a new filter
+Mark the contact position when installing a new filter

-Mark the filter’s position when the filter gasket first makes contact
+Mark the car oil filter’s position when the filter gasket first makes contact

 A white paint pen works well for black or other dark-colored filters.
-Black felt pens work well on brighter-colored filters.
+Black felt pens work well on brighter-colored car oil filters.

 Bigger is not better

-Follow the manufacturer’s recommendations when choosing oil filters
+Follow the manufacturer’s recommendations when choosing a car oil filter

 Don’t think you’re getting better filtration by substituting a larger filter just because it fits the threads on your engine.